Copyright © 2000 - 2020 Sawston Fun Run. event images courtesy of John Hunting

 Vocational Support for Young People

 Whilst funds are often raised for charity, it is not a Rotary club's primary objective.
 Emphasis is on personal service through fellowship - our motto is Service Above Self.

 Rotarians in the British Isles gave more than 14 million hours of service in support of community projects at a local, national and international level last year and raised more than £20 million for charitable causes.
 They also co-ordinate an annual student exchange programme that sends 8,000 students abroad for 3 months and most recently have raised £5 million in aid for the victims of the Asian Tsunami disaster.

 The Rotary Foundation, Rotary's own charity, gives more than £30 million annually to international educational and humanitarian programmes and grants scholarships to about 1,000 university students to study in another country.
 Since 1985 Rotary has committed £300 million towards polio eradication and helped immunise nearly two billion children.

 What does the Rotary Club of Cambridge Sawston do?

 The club operates within Rotary International and selects causes it wishes to support.

-Community service is the traditional and well-known face of Rotary and club members support fund raising for 'Children in Need', organise 'Kids Out' for disadvantaged children, maintain a garden at Meldreth Manor Special School, raise funds for local charities from a Gardeners Question Time and contribute to Late Night Shopping.
-Since 2001 the club has organised the Sawston Charity Fun Run, a charity event raising over £353,000 for 50 local charities and organisations.
+Community service is the traditional and well-known face of Rotary and club members support fund raising for 'Children in Need', organise 'Kids Out' for disadvantaged children, and raise funds for local charities from a Gardeners Question Time.
+Since 2001 the club has organised the Sawston Charity Fun Run, a charity event raising over £279,230 for over 50 local charities and organisations.

-Vocational support for students takes the form of offering career advice, encouraging creative design and self confidence through Young Designer of the Year and Youth Speaks competitions involving seven local schools and community colleges.
+Vocational support for students takes the form of offering career advice, encouraging creative design and self confidence through Youth Speaks competitions involving seven local schools and community colleges.